 Contribution limits: Solo 401(k) plans allow self-employed individuals to save more than the other options listed on this page.
 You can add to your account in two ways:

-- Profit-sharing: You can make profit sharing contributions on top of (or instead of) salary deferral contributions, up to limits set by the IRS.
+- Profit-sharing (or “employer” contributions): You can make profit-sharing contributions on top of (or instead of) salary deferral contributions, up to limits set by the IRS.
+For 2024, that amount is $69,000 per employer, which includes any salary deferral contributions.

-What about SEP?
-A Solo 401(k) plan allows you to save just as much as a SEP—with the option for additional salary deferral contributions.
+Solo 401(k) vs. SEP: A Solo 401(k), also known as an individual 401(k), allows you to save just as much as a SEP with profit sharing contributions.
+But a Solo 401(k) includes the option for additional salary deferral contributions.
 Also, SEP contributions are based on a percentage of your compensation.
 To make meaningful contributions, you need significant earnings.
 A Solo 401(k) allows you to make salary deferral contributions of up to 100 percent of your salary, so you can save more with relatively lower income levels.

 Loans: It’s best to leave your retirement savings alone.
 However, sometimes needs arise, and your 401(k) may be your only source of funding.
 Solo 401(k) plans, like other 401(k)s, can allow loans—if you and your vendor decide to make loans available.
 With that option, you can take the lesser of 50 percent of your account balance or $50,000 as a loan.
 There’s no tax due unless you default on the loan, and you can repay over several years.